A half-integral Erd\H{o}s-P\'osa theorem for directed odd cycles: A half-integral Erd o s-P osa theorem for odd cycles

-Assume that $H_x$ contains a directed odd cycle $H$.
-Since $H_x$ is strongly connected, there is a directed path $P_v$ from $v$ to $H$ in $H_x$, and there is a directed path $P_z$ from $H$ to $z$ in $H_x$.
-In $H\cup P_v\cup P_z$, there are two directed odd walks from $v$ to $z$, namely, one is obtained by using the shortest path from the endpoint of $P_v$ to the endpoint of $P_z$ in $H$, and the other one is obtained by traversing $H$ one more.
+We claim that $H_x$ contains no odd cycle.
+Suppose for contradiction that $H_x$ contains an odd cycle $H$.
+Since $H_x$ is strongly connected, there is a path $P_v$ from $v$ to $H$ in $H_x$, and there is a path $P_z$ from $H$ to $z$ in $H_x$.
+In $H\cup P_v\cup P_z$, there are two walks from $v$ to $z$, namely, one is obtained by using the shortest path in $H$ from the endvertex of $P_v$ in $H$ to the endvertex of $P_z$ in $H$, and the other one is obtained by traversing $H$ one more time.
 As $H$ is an odd cycle, the two walks have different parities.
-So $G$ contains a directed odd walk between two nails of $W$ that is contained in $H_x$, a contradiction.
-Thus, $H_x$ has no directed odd cycle.
+So $G$ contains an odd walk between two nails of $W$ that is contained in $H_x$, which contradicts the assumption that $X$ hits all odd $N$-walks.
+Thus, $H_x$ has no odd cycle.